 I have previously gone into a bit of detail about the last days of Henry Robbs, Leith’s last shipyard.
-But thought I might also fill out a bit of the middle too.
+But thought I might also fill out a bit of the middle history too.

-Robbs mainly built small commercial vessels, coasters, tugs, dredgers, trawlers and the like. in the order of 500-1,500 tons displacement and up to 300 feet length.
+The company of Robbs was quite late on the scene, only forming in 1918 when one of the yard managers from Ramage & Fergusons, Leith’s then major shipbuilder, struck out on his own.
+That was Henry Robb.
+His company grew in the post-war slump by buying up slipway capacity from older shipyards.
+By 1934 they bought over Ramage & Ferguson themselves and became the only major shipbuilder in Leith.
+The company’s speciality was small, commercial vessels, coasters, tugs, dredgers, trawlers and the like. in the order of 500-1,500 tons displacement and up to 300 feet length.
 Practices were traditional, ships were riveted together and generally steam powered.
 In that respect they were little different from any other small Scottish shipyard outside the Clyde.
 As the clouds of war gathered in the late 1930s, the government suddenly needed *lots* of warships and ways had to be found to get small commercial shipbuilders to build them.

+The most pressing needs were for convoy escorts, and to get them build in yards such as Robbs they needed to be small enough, built to largely commercial standards and with traditional techniques.
+There was initially no time to introduce things like prefabrication or welding.
+So before war even began, like commercial yards across Britain, Robbs was getting orders for warships.
+Things started off quite simply but as the war went on, they would produce more, bigger and more sophisticated ships.
 The first 2 warships were HM Trawlers Hickory and Hazel, Tree-class vessels.
 Little more than militarised versions of large commercial steam trawlers, they had basic weapons for fighting submarines and were most useful as minesweepers.
 Both were laid down in 1939, and commissioned in March and April of 1940 respectively.
 Hickory would be lost 6 months later when she hit a mine and sank off of Portland.
 20 men were lost, the survivors were picked up by sister ship Pine.
 Hazel survived the war.

 The next 4 ships built were ordered in 1939 & 40 and were Flower-class corvettes.
 These were based on the design of a commercial steam whaler by the Smiths Docks Company.
 They were intended for coastal use but ended up being the initial mainstay of the North Atlantic convoys.
 Much has been written about the Flower”.
 One phrase that always follows them around is that “they would roll on wet grass“.
 They were much too small for mid-ocean use and you can imagine how the Atlantic bobbed them around like corks.
 But built they were and in large numbers too, and for all their design faults and shortcomings their were there and they were available.
 Robbs built HMS Dianthus, Delphinium, Petunia and Polyanthus in this initial batch.